eljefe303030/Melius/README.md

 Use the [Discord server](https://discord.gg/ZyakMg7CGN)

 ## Credits and Thanks
-* [Seb263](https://www.nexusmods.com/starfield/users/825950) for the [Responsive Grabbing](https://www.nexusmods.com/starfield/mods/289) ini setting.
 * The mod authors for all their hard work, skill and imagination.
 * The Wabbajack team for making a tool that makes this possible.
 * ElminsterAU for xEdit.
 * [Bhaeron](https://next.nexusmods.com/profile/Bhaeron?gameId=4187) for a massive amount of contribution, too much to list here.
 * Padi for being the Discord guru and making the Melius server what it is.
-DrukenReaps for moderating the server and keeping everyone in line, including myself.
+DrukenReaps and Arkangel for moderating the server and keeping everyone in line, including myself.
 * Pyke Lermon, EccentricMeat, Sithishade, [0Bek](https://next.nexusmods.com/profile/0Bek), DrukenReaps, Chris and anyone else on the Melius Discord server for mod suggestions and contributions.
 * [AvatarV](https://www.youtube.com/@AvatarV/videos) for allowing us to use his amazing in game photos.
 * NeuroticNinjah for creating the Melius MO2 splash screen and the top Nexus banner image.